giraldeau/MCAC/README.md

 If you experience troubles, you can alway destroy the `build` dir and restart the compilation from scratch

-And optionnaly recompile the python post-processing tools

-    pip install -e .
+If you have updated your python version, you may have to remove the folder venv

 ## Usage

+### MCAC

-The binaries are produced in the bin folder (release and debug).
+The binaries are produced in the bin folder (Release or Debug).
 The code need an input file containing:

     1000        N           []                  Initial number of spheres